winfsp/hubfs/README.md

 ## Potential future improvements

-- The file system is currently read-only.
-This means that the common scenario of building inside the repository is not supported.
-In the future this problem may be alleviated either in this or another project.

 - The file system does not present a `.git` subdirectory.
 It may be worthwhile to present a virtual `.git` directory so that simple Git commands (like `git status`) would work.

-- Additional providers such as BitBucket, GitLab, etc.
+- Additional providers such as GitHub Enterprise, BitBucket, GitLab, etc.

 ## License